-&lt;sup>13 Two percent of the Greek manuscripts, of objectively inferior quality, omit "His soul" (as in NIV, NASB, LB, TEV, etc.).
+2 Two percent of the Greek manuscripts, of objectively inferior quality, omit "His soul" (as in NIV, NASB, LB, TEV, etc.), certainly an inferior proceeding.

-&lt;sup>14 Peter's reasoning is impressive, a prime instance of illumination.
+3 Peter's reasoning is impressive, a prime instance of illumination.
 (By 'illumination' we mean divine assistance in interpreting divinely inspired writing.
 'Inspiration' attaches to the writing, 'illumination' attaches to the interpretation of inspired writing.)
+The omission weakens the point of the argument.

-Peter was there when Jesus used this text to silence the Pharisees (Matthew 22:41-46).
+4 Peter was there when Jesus used this text to silence the Pharisees (Matthew 22:41-46).

-&lt;sup>16 Nothing like making sure your audience gets the point!
+5 Nothing like making sure your audience gets the point!
 But why "both Lord and Christ"?
 Perhaps there were a variety of ideas about the 'Messiah' out there and Peter nails down His identity as the Lord.

-This is the first use of the title, Jesus Christ, after the Gospels; the Lord had Himself inaugurated the title fifty days before (John 17:3)---it affirms that Jesus is the Messiah.
+6 This is the first use of the title, Jesus Christ, after the Gospels; the Lord had Himself inaugurated the title fifty days before (John 17:3)-it affirms that Jesus is the Messiah.
 Anyone being baptized upon that name would be publicly declaring allegiance to Jesus as the Messiah.
 Notice that Peter promises forgiveness of sin and the gift of the Holy Spirit to any who enter into that commitment.
-I assume that "all who are far away" is a reference to Gentiles, and the promise applies only to the 'called'.